-The Sedona Conference acknowledges Editor-in-Chief William R. Sampson for his leadership and commitment to the project.
+The Sedona Conference acknowledges Editor-in-Chief Bill Sampson for his leadership and commitment to the project.
 We also thank Contributing Editors David Cohen, Chris Cronin, Judge Joe Iannazzone, James Pizzirusso, Ruth Promislow, Sam Rubin, Joe Swanson, Jim Trilling, and Judge Tom Vanaskie for their efforts, and Doug Meal for his contributions as Steering Committee liaison to the project.
-We thank Alyssa Coon and Jim Shook for their contributions.
+We thank Alyssa Coon, Colman McCarthy and Jim Shook for their contributions.

-In addition to the drafters, this nonpartisan, consensus-based publication represents the collective effort of other members of WG11 who reviewed, commented on, and proposed edits to early drafts of the Commentary that were circulated for feedback from the Working Group membership.
-Other members provided feedback at WG11 annual and midyear meetings where drafts of the Commentary were the subject of the dialogue.
+In addition to the drafters, this nonpartisan, consensusbased publication represents the collective effort of other members of WG11 who reviewed, commented on, and proposed edits to early drafts that were circulated for feedback from the Working Group membership.
+Other members provided feedback at WG11 annual and midyear meetings where drafts of the Commentary were the subject of dialogue.
+The publication was also subject to a period of public comment.
 On behalf of The Sedona Conference, I thank all of them for their contributions.